elbernante/conference-central/README.md

 Conference Central
 ======================================

-Scalable application running on Google App Engine platform.
+Conference scheduler application designed to be scalable, running on Google App Engine platform.
-Project 4 for Udacity Full Stack Nano Degree.
 Developed with Python.

 Setting Up